 Everyone knows that India is a deeply spiritual country.
 Most people are aware that it’s the birthplace of yoga, but the system of wellbeing attached to it, Ayurveda, doesn’t quite get as much press.
 And, having been around for the past 5,000 years, we think that it’s safe to say that this practice is no fad.

 Traditionally practised all over India, it’s likely that wherever your trip takes you, you’ll come across some form of Ayurvedic treatment.
 In fact, so drummed into India’s way of life, the word Ayurveda will pop up everywhere from massage offerings to specialist hospitals.
 Whether having issues with your metabolism, stress, or are actually suffering from a chronic condition, an Ayurvedic doctor will get to the root of the problem – or ‘imbalance’ – and tailor-make a solution accordingly using the natural remedies upon which Ayurveda was founded on.

 And, one of the most popular places in the country to receive Ayurvedic treatment is actually Kerala itself – hence Jasmine’s excitement to be exploring this particular region with us.
 A humid climate and abundant supply of medicinal plants and herbs, as well as an overall atmosphere of unwavering serenity, make Kerala the ideal location for practising Ayurveda.
-So, if you’re planning on exploring Kerala on our Classic Kerala itinerary make sure to keep your eyes peeled for this ancient practice, because where would be better to start your new path to wellbeing than in its homeland?
+So, if you’re planning on exploring Kerala on our Tropical Kerala itinerary make sure to keep your eyes peeled for this ancient practice, because where would be better to start your new path to wellbeing than in its homeland?
 Ommmm.